s-razoes/pySR/README.md

 python3 pySR.py -cmd 'cat PS17.09.20-09.39.37.log' -p 8080 --cert cert.pem --pKey privkey.pem -ipRT 2
 `

+##TODO

+Separate by files
+Stub to handle GETs and POSTs

 If you have any suggestions, please send me a message :)